-We would like to thank Minjae Kim, Nitu Kitchloo, and Thomas Waddleton for illuminating discussions.
-IB thanks Zohar Komargodski for the wonderful hospitality at the Simons Center for Geometry and Physics, and for the excellent and lively discussions in all things while completing this work.
-IB, MC are supported in part by the Simons Collaboration on Global Categorical Symmetries and also by the NSF grant PHY-2412361.
-FB is supported by the Program ``Saavedra Fajardo'' 22400/SF/23 from Fundaci\'on S\'eneca de la Regi\'on de Murcia.
-FB also acknowledges support from Fundaci\'on S\'eneca de la Regi\'on de Murcia FSRM/10.13039/100007801(22581/PI/24), Espa\~na.
+\acknowledgments We would like to thank Minjae Kim, Nitu Kitchloo, and Thomas Waddleton for illuminating discussions.
+I.~B. thanks Zohar Komargodski for the wonderful hospitality at the Simons Center for Geometry and Physics, and for the excellent and lively discussions in all things while completing this work.
+I.~B. and M.~C. are supported in part by the Simons Collaboration on Global Categorical Symmetries and also by the NSF Grant No.~PHY-2412361.
+F.~B. is supported by the Program ``Saavedra Fajardo'' 22400/SF/23 from Fundaci\'on S\'eneca de la Regi\'on de Murcia.
+F.~B. also acknowledges support from Fundaci\'on S\'eneca de la Regi\'on de Murcia FSRM/10.13039/100007801(22581/PI/24), Espa\~na.